The Best Things To Do in Pisa, Italy by JetSettingFools.com

 People in the Piazza dei Cavalieri, Pisa, Italy

-The beautiful and historic Piazza dei Cavalieri is one of the best things to see in Pisa, Italy.
-The square is surrounded by architectural gems and once served as the city’s political center and a gathering place among locals.
+The beautiful and historic Piazza dei Cavalieri is one of the prime sights to see in Pisa, Italy.
+Surrounded by architectural gems, it has served as the city’s political center and a gathering place among locals.

 The Palazzo della Carovana is the square’s most attractive structure.
-Built in the mid-1500s as the headquarters for the Knights of St. Stephen, the palace façade features sgraffiti (although the current paintings only date to the 20th century).
+Built in the mid-1500s as the headquarters for the Knights of St. Stephen, the façade features sgraffiti.
 The palace now houses the Scuola Normale Superiore di Pisa, a public university.

 Details of the Grand Duke of Tuscany Statue, Pisa, Italy